giraffe-fsharp/Giraffe/README.md

 ## Error Handling

-Similar to defining a web application in Giraffe you can also set a global error handler, which can react to unhandled server exceptions.
+Similar to building a web application in Giraffe you can also set a global error handler, which can react to any unhandled exception of your web application.

-The `ErrorHandler` is a function which accepts the unhandled exception object and a default logger and returns a `HttpHandler` function which essentially works the same way as the `HttpHandler` functions of a web application:
+The `ErrorHandler` is a function which accepts an exception object and a default logger and returns a `HttpHandler` function which is the same as all other `HttpHandler` functions in Giraffe:

 ```fsharp
 type ErrorHandler = exn -> ILogger -> HttpHandler